 - Therefore, God exists

-As I said, there are problems with the argument.
 For one, even if TAG is a sound argument, it does not follow that it must be the biblical God that is the necessary precondition for the existence of logic.
 Of course Dr. Lisle would like that to be the case (and tries to prove it with quotes from the Bible) but one can not infer this from the argument.
 Using the transcendental argument for God, a Muslim can just as successfully argue for the existence of Allah.
-Even a deist could make his/her case using this argument.
-So the argument is not conclusive, it’s inconclusive.
+A deist could make his/her case using this argument, saying that some entity made the Laws of Logic part of the universe.
+But so could the Flying Spaghetti Monster or the Celestial Dragon or even Sauron.
+So the argument is not conclusive, it’s entirely inconclusive because the person making it can insert any being they like.

 Another and perhaps more subtle problem is much more devastating for TAG.
 It will require some explanation but once you see it, you’ll understand why the transcendental argument for the existence of God is a non-starter.
+The problem is that the word “law” is ambiguous.
+It can refer to a descriptive law and it can refer to a prescriptive law.

 An example of a prescriptive law would be traffic law: you must stop for a red light, you must not drive faster than ‘x’.
 A prescriptive law specifies how something has to operate.